Representations of the Quantum Holonomy-Diffeomorphism Algebra: Introduction

 \section{Introduction}

+One of the key unsolved problems in contemporary theoretical physics is the rigorous understanding of quantum field theory and in particular quantum gauge theory.
+In this paper, which is a part of a larger research project called Quantum Holonomy Theory \cite{A3}, we show that Hilbert space representation of an elementary algebra based on holonomy-diffeomorphisms exist.
+This algebra, which we call the $\mathbf{QHD}(M)$ algebra \cite{MR3482818}, encodes the canonical commutation relations of a quantum gauge theory and therefore constitutes a natural foundation for a non-perturbative framework for a quantum gauge theory.\\

-The usual way of constructing quantum mechanics on for example the real line $\R$ is to consider $L^2(\R )$ together with the operators $x$ and $ i \tfrac{d}{dx}$ satisfying the Heisenberg relation.
+To understand the $\mathbf{QHD}(M)$ algebra let us first consider quantum mechanics.
+The usual way to construct quantum mechanics on for example the real line $\R$ is to consider $L^2(\R )$ together with the operators $x$ and $ i \tfrac{d}{dx}$ satisfying the Heisenberg relation.
 To get a clearer mathematical presentation one can replace the operator $x$ with $C^\infty_c (\R)$, the space of smoothly supported compact function, and the operator $ i \frac{d}{dx}$ with translations in $\R$, i.e. by the operators

 The advantage of this latter picture are multiple, one being that the representation theory is clearer.